What you’re getting yourself into: 1300 words (4-6 minutes read time), plus a 6-minute video tutorial

 Technical Breakdown of Each Exercise

-Hip Mobility Exercise #1 – Lying Hip Rotations
+Hip Flexibility Exercise #1 – Lying Hip Rotations

 This exercise starts the sequence as an easy first movement to warmup and build toward the rest of the series.